Sarah Harding and the importance of Breast Cancer Awareness

 Yet, by ignoring the threat of breast cancer, we may do more harm than good.
 Of course, we shouldn’t live our lives worrying to the point of anxiety.
-But it is incredibly important that we understand the signs and symptoms of breast cancer to catch it in time.
+But breast cancer awareness is incredibly important.
+Understanding the signs and symptoms of breast cancer can help getting diagnosed in time.

 Sarah Harding’s story